GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 $
   cal(L) (hat(o), o) = norm(hat(o) - o)_2^2
 $ <eq:ssl:multi_source:loss_function>
-#gaet[
+//TODO
+//#gaet[
-  Technically, this equation does not illustrate the _mean_ aspect of the MSE.
+//  Technically, this equation does not illustrate the _mean_ aspect of the MSE.
-  If we want to add the $sum_(i=1)^n 1/n dots$ in front, then we should do it consistently everywhere.\
+//  If we want to add the $sum_(i=1)^n 1/n dots$ in front, then we should do it consistently everywhere.\
-  I personally think that it is more readable to concentrate on the core formula for the loss between two samples.
+//  I personally think that it is more readable to concentrate on the core formula for the loss between two samples.
 Of course it will be reduced using an average.
-]
+//]

 *Sub-optimal convergence*

+//TODO
-#gaet[This should go in the _Results_ section... maybe as well as this entire _Training strategy_ section]
+//#gaet[This should go in the _Results_ section... maybe as well as this entire _Training strategy_ section]
 // Impact of BS and LR
 *Local minimum.*
 #draft[TODO: this is the motivation for trying the $epsilon$-loss initially].